-- Early Years Inclusion Support Service or other agencies may inform the school about a forthcoming admission of a child with SEN. - Foundation Stage entry profile assessment. - New Starter Assessments - During a child's school career parents or a class teacher may raise a concern. - Progress meetings with the class teacher and SENCo may raise a concern about a child's progress. - The child's class teacher may assess their needs and, in consultation with parents and the SENCo, identify the level of support they are likely to require. - More formal assessments may be completed by any of the following: SENCo, Teaching Assistant, Teacher or other outside agencies.
+- Early Years Inclusion Support Service or other agencies may inform the school about a forthcoming admission of a child with SEN. - Foundation Stage entry profile assessment. - New Starter Meetings - During a child's school career parents or a class teacher may raise a concern. - Progress meetings with the class teacher and SENCo or Assistant SENCo may raise a concern about a child's progress. - The child's class teacher may assess their needs and, in consultation with parents and the SENCo or Assistant SENCo, identify the level of support they are likely to require. - More formal assessments may be completed by any of the following: SENCo or Assistant SENCo, Teaching Assistant, Teacher or other outside agencies.